haka-security/haka/doc/ref/rule.rst

     Register a new rule on the given event.

-    .. note:: Options are specifics to the events you are hooking to.
+    .. note:: Options are specific to the events you are hooking to.
 See :doc:`hakadissector` for more information.

 Example:
 ^^^^^^^^